mixatheme/WP-EUD/README.md

-#THIS IS A CONCEPTUAL DRAFT ONLY.

-If you see this message it means this initiative is just kicking off.
-While the initiative is still in the conceptual phase, please feel free to contribute new dialog by opening an Issue.
-Thanks!

----

 # WP-EUD

 WP-EUD is an [Ethical Use Declaration](https://en.wikipedia.org/wiki/Ethics) for [WordPress](https://wordpress.org) Developers to package with [GPL](https://www.gnu.org/licenses) distributed themes, plugins, projects or source code.
 WP-EUD, in its simplest form, is a text document: [`ETHICS.md`](https://github.com/mixatheme/WP-EUD/blob/master/ETHICS.md).
 WP-EUD, as a mission, is to assist the WordPress Community by pledging to abide by ethical standards when publishing GPL-compatible software to the public.